iqlipx/CombSurge/README.md

 - **Change your password immediately** 🔄.
 - **Enable two-factor authentication (2FA)** for additional security on your accounts. 🔒
+- **Use an authenticator app** for generating secure codes when logging into sensitive accounts, enhancing your security. 📱

 ## 🛠️ How It Works